 San Pedro Hospital

-Next to the park is San Pedro Hospital (and Monastery) which was founded by the monks of San Juan de Dios congregation in 1636.
+Next to Tanque La Unión is San Pedro Hospital (and Monastery) which was founded by the monks of San Juan de Dios congregation in 1636.
 I passed by this area several times as it was on the route to my hotel.
 The Saturday night Easter mass, complete with a fire lit outside the door was definitely the highlight.

 Parque de Belén and Church of Belén

 Parque de Belén is located in the southeast corner of town.
-Each night I walked by this park, granted it was Easter weekend, I found food vendors lining the street and locals relaxing beneath the trees.
+Each night I walked by this park.
+Granted it was Easter weekend, I found food vendors lining the street and locals relaxing beneath the trees every night.
 The area was the resting place for the floats pulled during one of the Friday afternoon processions, thus I could take an up close and personal look.

 Next to the park is the Church of Belén which was founded by Pedro of San José de Betancurt in 1653.
 The humble church was used to care for the sick and homeless.
 I briefly visited it during the Saturday night Easter Mass as well.